Des Wilson (Irish Catholic priest): Death and commemoration

 Fr Des Wilson died on 19 November 2019 in Belfast.
 Instead of wreaths, he asked mourners to donate to the Ballymurphy Massacre Memorial Garden.
 The garden was dedicated to the victims of the Ballymurphy massacre of August 1971, which saw the killing in the district of eleven civilians by soldiers of the 1st Battalion, Parachute Regiment.
 The victims included Fr Hugh Mullan, who had been a student of Wilson's at St Malachy's.
 He was shot while going to the aid of a wounded man.

 Following a requiem Mass at Corpus Christi Church in Ballymurphy, Wilson was buried in Milltown Cemetery.
 Senior Sinn Féin politicians Gerry Adams and Michelle O'Neill were among those who took turns to carry his coffin.

 Des Wilson was predeceased by his brothers James, Kevin, Liam, and Gerard.

 In August 2021, prior to the film premiering at the 2022 Galway Film Fleadh, the West Belfast festival, Féile an Phobail screened a cut of Fr Des – The Way He Saw It, a documentary on Wilson's life and legacy by director Vincent Kinnard.
 Narrated by Wilson's friend, the north Belfast-born actor Stephen Rea, the film features contributions from Rev Brian Smeaton, a Church of Ireland minister who was a trusted interlocutor for Wilson in loyalist West Belfast, adult and continuing education specialist Eilish Rooney, and veteran civil rights campaigner Bernadette Devlin-McAliskey.

 In 2022, events marking the 50th anniversary of Springhill Community House saw the display of Wilson's personal archive, thousands of items relating to his clerical life and to his political and community engagement, collected with National Lottery funding by UCD sociologist Tiarnán Ó Muilleoir.

+In 2026, marking the Wilson' 100th anniversary, Belfast's Brassneck Theatre Company’s revived Brian Campbell's one-man play Des at the Roddy McCorley Republican Heritage Centre in West Belfast.
+Actor Jimmy Doran reprised the role he had performed twenty-five years before, in 2001 when the play was first staged for the Ballymurphy community.

 Publications

 An End To Silence, Dublin: Mercier Press.
 ISBN 9780853427568, 1985.

 "Father Des", in Tony Parker ed., May the Lord in His Mercy be kind to Belfast, London, Jonathan Cape.
 ISBN 0224033123, 1993.

 The Way I see it: an Autobiography by Fr.
 De.
 Wilson, Belfast: Beyond the Pale Publications.
-ISBN 9781900960281,2005.
+ISBN 9781900960281, 2005.